MuhammadKhoshnaw/BasicMVIApp/README.md

 }
 ```

-For the [MoviesState](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesState.kt) we have movie list state which has a list of movies to
+For the [MoviesState](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesState.kt) we have a movie list state which has a list of movies to
 show and a boolean that indicates whether the loading is showing or not.

 ```